Master of Science in Educational Studies

 - Presentation and defense of the thesis takes place before the final report is sent to the School of Graduate Studies.

-Two credits for the Independent Study (EFR 997) or Scholarly Project (EFR 995).
+- Two credits for the Scholarly Project (EFR 995 Scholarly Project).

-Preparation of a written independent study or scholarly project must be approved by the faculty advisor.
+- Preparation of a written scholarly project must be approved by the faculty advisor.

-Presentation of independent study or scholarly project takes place before the final report is sent to the School of Graduate Studies.
+- Presentation of scholarly project takes place before the final report is sent to the School of Graduate Studies.